 In Ayurveda, there are different types of food that have different effects.
 These are combined and prepared according to the individual constitutional type and requirements.
 Some of the recommended food types in Ayurveda are

-3. Pulses: Pulses such as lentils, chickpeas and beans are also popular in Ayurveda as they are a good source of protein and provide the body with important nutrients.
+- Pulses: Pulses such as lentils, chickpeas and beans are also popular in Ayurveda as they are a good source of protein and provide the body with essential nutrients.
 It is recommended to cook pulses well and season them with spices to facilitate their digestion.

 However, these foods are only a selection of the recommended foods in Ayurveda.
 Each person has an individual constitution and therefore the selection of foods may vary according to needs and constitutional type.